 The Hawks gained national recognition with a 63-1 record in 2009.
 Howard claimed the NJCAA National Championship which was the second national title for the school.
 The Howard Baseball Program received national attention for another reason in 2009, as they ran the table in the regular season going 54-0.
 This is longest undefeated regular season in college baseball history.
 The winning streak extended to 57 consecutive wins surpassing the previous record of 55 by Seminole State College (OK) set in 1987.
 This is the longest winning streak in college baseball history at any level of play.
 Smith was honored with WJCAC, NJCAA Southwestern District and NJCAA National Coach of the Year Awards.
-The Western Junior Athletic Conference has selected Smith as the Coach of the Year on four occasions from 2009 through 2012 and again in 2015.
+The Western Junior Athletic Conference has selected Smith as the Coach of the Year on five occasions from 2009 through 2012 and again in 2015.
 Coach Smith served as an officer in the Texas-New Mexico Junior College Coaches Association from 2005 through 2010 including a two year term as president in 2009-2010.
 Currently, Smith serves as the Baseball Athletic Chair for the WJCAC as a representative of NJCAA Region V.